LeoneGarage/terraform/README.md

 > databricks_account_username = "\<databricks account owner username>"<br>
 > databricks_account_password = "\<databricks account owner password>"<br>

 These are your Databricks Account Id that you can get from Databricks Account Console, Your Databricks Account Owner User Name and Databricks Account Owner Password.
+If you don't have Databricks Account Id you can sign up for a 14 free trial in https://databricks.com/try-databricks to get it.
 Be careful with password as secrets in Terraform are stored in plain text.
 This is why *secrets.tfvars* file is in .gitignore

 4. Once you created *secrets.tfvars* file in *provision* subdirectory, back in root directory there is a script called *configure.sh*.
 Run this script and pass to it *-w <your workspace name>* parameter.
 So for example, if I want to create a Databricks Workspace called **demo**, I would run *./configure.sh -w demo* on command line.
 5. The script will apply the template in *provision* subdirectory and then run the teamplate in *workspace* subdirectory.